Skip to Content

 etsy:

 Etsy is a great option.
-They have a lot of vintage and antique jewelry, but there’s also a lot of really talented artists that make rings.
+They have a lot of vintage and antique jewelry, but there are also a lot of really talented artists that make rings.
 You can chat with the creator about the metal and gems and really get to know the process.

 Getting involved is always a great way to know your consumption and make an informed choice.
 Being an informed consumer is the most powerful thing you can do!